Stay informed Sign up for our newsletter and be the first to know.

 Meteoric had already posted a maiden resource estimate for Caldeira of 409 million tonnes at a grade of 2,626 parts per million (ppm) total rare earth oxides, telling the ASX in May it is “the world’s highest-grade IAC rare earths elements deposit”.
 In July, the company told the ASX that the clay zone and the High-Grade REE mineralisation extended “significantly deeper,” and that its drilling had hit “ultra-high-grade” REEs.

-Then, on the last day of August, Meteoric reported exceptionally high-grade drilling hits just outside the Caldeira mineral resource, indicating that the deposit is bigger than first thought.
-It seems obvious that further drilling will extend the resource estimate, and that Caldeira can provide the global economy with a viable alternative to China’s dominance of rare earth supply, not only in neodymium and praseodymium – the ‘light’ magnet rare earths – but also terbium and dysprosium, the primary ‘heavy’ magnet rare earths.
-The Brazilian state of Minas Gerais is a well-known mining jurisdiction, the infrastructure is good and Meteoric is well on the way to mining in the coming years.
+Naturally, it seems clear that further drilling will extend the resource estimate.
+More importantly, Caldeira could provide the global economy with a viable alternative to China’s dominance of rare earth supply.
+This applies not only to neodymium and praseodymium, the ‘light’ magnet rare earths, but also to terbium and dysprosium, the primary ‘heavy’ magnet rare earths.

 Vulcan Energy Resources (VUL, $3.02)